kelsangt/Lets-Be-Friends/README.md

 # Technologies, Libraries, APIs

 This project will be implemented with these technologies:
-- Canvas API in order to display and render the game screen
+- `Canvas API` in order to display and render the game screen
-- Webpack to bundle Javascript files
+- `Webpack` and `Babel` to bundle Javascript code
-- npm to manage dependencies of the project
+- `npm` to manage dependencies of the project

 # Timeline

-- Thursday Afternoon: Setup the project, sort out webpack, and research the Canvas API.
+- ***Thursday Afternoon***: Setup the project, sort out webpack, and research the Canvas API.
 Get the files up and running and figure out how the files interact with each other.
-- Friday: Work on the game logic to figure out what each decision does and how it is coded.
+- ***Friday***: Work on the game logic to figure out what each decision does and how it is coded.
-- The Weekend: Finish up on the logic for the game and research animation to make the visuals of the game pop.
+- ***The Weekend:*** Finish up on the logic for the game and research animation to make the visuals of the game pop.
-- Monday: Get the game to work on the screen and for the user to be able to play the game to its entirety.
+- ***Monday:*** Get the game to work on the screen and for the user to be able to play the game to its entirety.
-- Tuesday: Devote time to working on the styling of the game, making sure the presentation is great and fits my vision for the game.
+- ***Tuesday:*** Devote time to working on the styling of the game, making sure the presentation is great and fits my vision for the game.
-- Wednesday: Improve styling of the game, see if I can expand the game if the timeline is going according to plan.
+- ***Wednesday:*** Improve styling of the game, see if I can expand the game if the timeline is going according to plan.
-- Thursday: Deploy project to GitHub.
+- ***Thursday:*** Deploy project to GitHub.
 Look over all the files and make revisions as needed.

 # Bonus Features